robinfiske87/next-typescript-examples-2022/README.md

 #### Alternative form
 - I made a similar form using the formik library for building react forms.
 It is commented out in the index file.
 Alternatively see it at the url-endpoint /formik or follow navigation-button.

-TODO: Improve error feedback to be more succinct